lukas-h/lukas-h/README.md

 ### At work
-- CEO at [Konnex](https://konnex-bi.com), where we build software for automotive & manufacturing companies.
+- Software developer at Konnex, where we build software for automotive & manufacturing companies.
-- CEO at [ScaLabs](https://github.com/scalabs), where we offer sophisticated geodata-based software.
+- Software developer at ScaLabs, where we offer sophisticated geodata-based software.

 ### Off work
 - [Dartclub](https://github.com/dartclub), where we have our Dart & Flutter packages